 Doctoral theses may be submitted in Te Reo Maori, English, or in both languages.
-Candidates must submit two soft bound copies (spiral or hot melt are acceptable), and an unsecured PDF digital copy of their thesis in one single file emailed to firstname.lastname@example.org.
-If the thesis cannot be saved to a single PDF file, or there are any supplementary materials that are unable to be saved in a single PDF file, the candidate should submit four soft bound copies of their thesis.
+Candidates must submit two soft bound copies (spiral or hot melt are acceptable), and upload an electronic copy on the student portal, along with the application to be examined .
 If clarification is required the candidate should contact the GRS at email@example.com.
-The soft bound copies should be spiral bound or hot melt bound (not hard bound).
 Candidates may submit their thesis to either to the Graduate Research School (GRS), Research & Enterprise Office in Palmerston North, or to campus Contact Offices at Auckland or Wellington campuses.
 Alternatively, theses can be mailed/couriered directly to the GRS, Research & Enterprise, Courtyard Complex (PN 123), University Avenue, Palmerston North.

 The DRC expects candidates to adhere to accepted international standards of research, with proper acknowledgement of assistance and collaboration, and to make appropriate references to all sources of information.
 Failure to properly acknowledge and reference the work of others constitutes plagiarism.
 Massey University treats plagiarism and research misconduct very seriously.
 Candidates found guilty of these activities may have their candidature terminated or be failed.
 If you have any doubts about what constitutes plagiarism or research misconduct please seek advice from your supervisors or learning services.
 It is essential that you are familiar with the Massey University policy on Research Practice and the Code of Responsible Research Conduct and Procedures for Dealing with Misconduct in Research.
 Both policies can be accessed on http://policyguide.massey.ac.nz